classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/organizer-profile.md

 <br>

-# Organizer Profile Page in Eventmie Pro FullyLoaded
+# Organizer Profiles (FullyLoaded)

-Showcase your public organizer profile page with all your active event listings in Eventmie Pro FullyLoaded.
-Organizers can easily set and update their profile information, helping attendees discover more about the organizer and their upcoming events.
+Eventmie Pro FullyLoaded gives every organizer a public profile—showcase your brand, list your events, and build trust with attendees.

+---

+1. **Public Organizer Profiles:**
+  - Customizable profile pages for each organizer
+  - Add logos, bios, social links, and more
+2. **Event Listings:**
+  - Display all upcoming and past events by the organizer
+  - Easy navigation for attendees and partners
+3. **Ratings & Reviews:**
+  - Show average ratings and attendee feedback
+  - Build credibility and attract more bookings
+4. **Use Cases:**
+  - Agencies and multi-organizer marketplaces
+  - Building a personal or company brand
+  - Improving attendee trust and engagement

 ---